baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

             * 'bedrooms' is positively correlated with 'price'.
             * Higher number of bedrooms stops mattering if 'sqft_living' or 'sqft_above' is small.
             * Too many bedrooms to crowd square footage of the home will have less value.
-            * 3 - 5 bedrooms is ideal for houses > 2,500 sqft of living space.
-            * 1 - 2 bedrooms is idead for houses < 2,500 sqft of living space.

 ### **'bathrooms'**